Belépés címtáras azonosítással

 A tantárgy neve magyarul / Name of the subject in Hungarian: Elektromágneses terek

 Dr. Szabolcs Gyimóthy, associate professor, BME-HVT

-Dr. Sándor Bilicz, senior lecturer, BME-HVT
+Dr. Sándor Bilicz, associate professor, BME-HVT

 A fenti forma a Neptun sajátja, ezen technikai okokból nem változtattunk.

 A kötelező előtanulmányi rendek grafikus formában itt láthatók.